Xiaojian-Zhang/EQ_PA_ML_VideoData/README.md

 # Modeling Protective Action Decision-Making in Earthquakes by Using Explainable Machine Learning and Video Data
-Submitted to Natural Scientific Reports
+Manuscript submitted to Natural Scientific Reports
 Implemented by Xiaojian Zhang, Department of Civil and Coastal Engineering, University of Florida

+# Cite
+Please cite our study in the following format:

 # Required Softwares